 - Time available to spend with siblings

-- Age of the children involved
+- The age of the children involved

 - Health and safety of the children

-- The Child’s ability to adjust to new homes, schools, and communities
+- The child’s ability to adjust to new homes, schools, and communities

-Visitation rights for non-parents, which includes Grandparent Visitation, can be granted if the following conditions are met:
+Visitation rights for non-parents, which includes grandparent visitation, can be granted if the following conditions are met: